KavyaVee00/CS-5004-Theory/README.md

 ## All about Unit Testing

 Test driven development is the practice in which we write our tests before we develop the actual code.
-In my eyes, it’s like laying the framework of what we expect we want the code to do by writing tests that the code would need to pass.
-You can write the tests
+In my eyes, it’s like laying the framework of what we expect we want the code to do by writing tests that would write the code accordingly to pass.

 Test driven development is key in making sure that our code executes what we want to.
 It gives us direct information about what part of the code we need to improve on, increasing our productivity.
-It allows us to hone in on what exact part of the code needs fixing, so it’s more efficient since we won’t waste time figuring out what part of the code is wrong or make us rework the entire code.
+It allows us to hone in on what exact part of the code needs fixing, so it’s more efficient since we won’t waste time figuring out what part of the code is wrong or rework the entire code.

 Let’s dive into how to implement Test Driven Development using Junit by using the Robot Class we created before.
+- We would first disregard the class that we just created, or pretened that we didn't, and build tests that adhere to the code that we want to implement.
+- Then we would write what I consider like the first draft of the code, simple and straight to the point and passes the tests with no errors
+- Once I get the code running and passing the tests, I can then go back in and increase the functionality,

 Let’s start with common naming conventions.